dariustamasauskas/MI-Fit-Band/README.md

 Data from Huawei Health app was also inputted manually and contains records for the same period as MI Fit Band.
 The data is in the following file on data folder:
 - HUAWEI.xlsx

-The analysis was done to understand activity and sleep trends and could be found in the following file on analysis folder:
+The analysis was done to understand activity and sleep trends and could be found in the following file:
-- MI_Fit_Band.ipynb
+- analysis.ipynb